The “par rate” is the mortgage rate a borrower qualifies for assuming there is no interest rate manipulation.

-In many situations, borrowers may not realize that their particular loan scenario carries few, if any adjustments, which will ultimately allow them to qualify at a low par rate.
+A borrower may not know that their particular loan scenario carries few, if any adjustments.
+And that it will allow them to obtain a low par rate.

-Watch out for unscrupulous brokers and lenders who tell you that your deal is trickier than it appears.
+But if you don’t realize this, an unscrupulous broker and lender may tell you that your deal is trickier than it appears.

-And be sure to review the mortgage adjustments section of this site to see what lenders usually hit borrowers for, and always ask the bank or broker what your adjustments to fee are, and how much they are charging.
+So be sure to review the mortgage adjustments section of this site to see what lenders usually hit borrowers for.

 Otherwise you could end up with a higher mortgage rate than you deserve, which will cost you big if you hold onto the mortgage for years to come.

 Keep in mind that the broker/lender still needs to make money for processing and funding your loan.